emporous/universalreference.io/CONTRIBUTING.md

 # How to Contribute

-Of course we welcome contributions to the Emporous Framework Documentation!
+Of course we welcome contributions to the Emporous Documentation!

 To get started, clone the repository and start a local build of the site.